illinois-data-curation/is477-sp25-group29/README.md

 - Regional housing price variations across different U.S. states.

-- The impact of other economic factors like unemployment rates on housing prices.
+- The impact of other economic factors like market rates on housing prices.

 - Incorporating more granular data (e.g., monthly mortgage rates).